ajense28/Tutorial-Phonopy-Si-VASP/README.md

 Roughly following [this tutorial](https://phonopy.github.io/phonopy/vasp.html) on the Phonopy Github page and [this tutorial](https://www.youtube.com/watch?v=FX7WjL074g4) on youtube (_Phonon Calculations in Materials Science using VASP & phonopy by Rasoul Khaledi_).

 ## Relaxation
 Find or create a [POSCAR](./Relaxation/POSCAR) for the desired structure.
 [Materials Project](https://next-gen.materialsproject.org/materials) is a useful database for structures.
 Relax the POSCAR file using VASP.
 This will require appropriate [INCAR](./Relaxation/INCAR), [KPOINTS](./Relaxation/KPOINTS), and POTCAR files.
+In best practices, the kpoints (in the KPOINTS file) and ENCUT (in the INCAR file) used in the relaxation steps should be converged appropriately.
 The relaxed output CONTCAR will be used as the input [POSCAR](./Forces/POSCAR) in future steps.
 ## Pre-process
 To choose the supercell, refer to the relaxed [POSCAR](./Forces/POSCAR).
 A 2 2 2 supercell is typical, but a noncubic unit cell might need more or fewer cells along a certain axis.
 For example, the Si unit cell is cubic and a 2 2 2 supercell is sufficient for the purposes of this example.
 A supercell as large as 4 4 4 can be used for VASP, but is not recommended as it requires a longer calculation.
 To generate the 2 2 2 supercell with no symmetry and automatic primitive axes, replace <POSCAR> with the name of the POSCAR file, ie POSCAR or POSCAR-unitcell: